rsilinevich/file-summariser/README.md

 ## Custom Instructions

-You can customize how the AI summarizes your document:
+You can customise how the AI summarises your document:

 ```
 Use custom instructions? (y/n, default=n): y
-Enter your instructions: Summarize in 3 bullet points focusing on main arguments
+Enter your instructions: Summarise in 3 bullet points focusing on main arguments
 ```

 ## Project Structure

 ```
 .
 ├── file-summariser.py   # Main application script
 ├── requirements.txt     # Python dependencies
 ├── .env                # Your API key
 ├── .gitignore          # Git ignore rules